 How do games foster community?

 Using Design Thinking as an ideating tool, this was a cross-curricular Grade 8 unit, connecting Social Studies (Renaissance), Health (Gaming & Addictions), Language Arts (Communication, Writing/Editing, Digital Literacy) and Art (Design).
 Please see the Unit Plan here in google docs.
-Students researched gaming history then developed & tested games.
-Building upon students strengths, students designed online games, board games and even physical gym games.
+Students researched gaming history and then developed & tested games.
+Building upon students’ strengths, students designed online games, board games and even physical gym games.
 We connected globally with a Japanese language classroom in Hawaii to share and critique game designs.

 Geographic Inquiry Magazine: Grade 7 Cross Curricular Inquiry.
 How do Humans impact Airdrie?